An international quotation: what agreements to include

 1. Company details

 The quotation should state your contact details and those of your potential overseas customer.
 Company details consist of the company name, address, city/town, and country.
-You should also put your Chamber of Commerce number and your VAT identification number on the quotation, but this information is likely in your letterhead already.
+You should also include your Chamber of Commerce KVK number and your VAT identification number in the quotation.
+This information is probably in your letterhead already.

-Ask your customer for their company’s registration number before you draw up the quotation and check it in the foreign register in question.
-For intra-EU supplies, all you have to do is check the VAT identification number of your customer or supplier.
-If the numbers check out, include them in the quote.
+Ask your customer for their company’s registration number before you draw up the quotation.
+Check it in the relevant foreign register.
+If the supplier or client is based in the EU, all you have to do is check their VAT identification number.
+If the details are correct, include the numbers in the other party's company details in your quote.

 2. Issue date and validity period